vttr6/Vic_Crash_Pedestrians/README.md

+Published by Viet Tran on the 15th of April 2023.

-To download raw data used here, please visit this website: https://discover.data.vic.gov.au/dataset/crash-stats-data-extract
+To download the data, please visit: https://discover.data.vic.gov.au/dataset/crash-stats-data-extract

+For any feedback, please contact viettran0411@gmail.com